Trinidad, Cuba: Ultimate Travel Guide

 Havana to Trinidad

-Buses frequently depart Havana to Trinidad and are accessible from the main Havana bus terminal near the Plaza de la Revolución.
-The journey lasts about 5.5 to 6 hours, and the buses are usually the Viazul greyhound-style buses with comfortable seats.
+Comfortable greyhound-style buses frequently depart from Havana to Trinidad and are accessible from the main Havana bus terminal near the Plaza de la Revolución.